 - Access a wider range of seated postures and hip openers

 - Attend the livestream OR practice the replays any time that’s convenient for you

-There are 4 main muscles that work together to create hip abduction, which is what creates the shape of fire hydrant pose.
-These muscles are gluteus maximus, medius, minimus, and TFL (tensor fasciae latae).
+There are 4 main muscles that work together to create hip abduction, which is what creates the shape of Fire Hydrant Pose.
+These muscles are the tensor fasciae latae (TFL) and the gluteus maximus, medius, and minimus.
 It’s not as simple as just lifting your leg away from your midline.
 Lateral rotation of the hip also plays a significant role in unlocking the strength that creates increased stability and mobility in the hips.
 In order to more deeply grasp this, we must understand a few things.